 The Compensation Consultant provides various executive compensation services to the Compensation Committee pursuant to a written consulting agreement between the Compensation Committee and the Compensation Consultant.
-Generally, these services include, among others, (i) advising the Compensation Committee on the principal aspects of our executive compensation program and director compensation program and evolving industry practices, (ii) presenting information to assist the Compensation Committee in determining the appropriate peer group to be used to evaluate the competitiveness of our compensation program; (iii) providing market information and analysis regarding the competitiveness of our program design and our award values in relationship to our performance; and (iv) preparing recommendations based on the Company's performance, current market trends and corporate governance matters.
+Generally, these services include, among others, (i) advising the Compensation Committee on the principal aspects of our executive compensation program and director compensation program and evolving industry practices; (ii) presenting information to assist the Compensation Committee in determining the appropriate peer group to be used to evaluate the competitiveness of our compensation program; (iii) providing market information and analysis regarding the competitiveness of our program design and our award values in relationship to our performance; and (iv) preparing recommendations based on the Company's performance, current market trends and corporate governance matters.
 The Compensation Committee recognizes that it is essential to receive objective advice from its outside compensation consultant.
 Historically, on an annual basis since 2007, FTI has been engaged by management to perform a variety of tax structuring and compliance services unrelated to executive compensation.
-Although these services were not formally approved in advance by the Compensation Committee, the Compensation Committee has been aware of and approved of FTI's role as a provider of non-executive compensation related services to us.
-FTI reports to the Compensation Committee any such services and fees annually, in connection with its retention, and upon the reasonable request of the Compensation Committee.
+FTI reports to the Compensation Committee any such services and fees annually, in connection with its retention, and upon the request of the Compensation Committee.
 The Compensation Committee has determined that FTI advice is objective and free from the influence of management.
-The

-Compensation Committee also closely examines the safeguards and steps that FTI takes to ensure that its executive compensation consulting services are objective.
-The Compensation Committee takes the following factors into consideration.
+The Compensation Committee also closely examines the safeguards and steps that FTI takes to ensure that its executive compensation consulting services are objective.
+The Compensation Committee takes the following factors into consideration: